YarikBur/The-Burglar/README.md

 * Rotate right: 'D' or ->
 * Rotate left: 'A' or <-

-At the end of the game, you can press 'Enter' to start again
+At the end of the game, you can press 'R' to start again